 You will need a social security number in order to begin work.
 If you have been offered a position on campus, please email firstname.lastname@example.org for more information regarding obtaining a social security number.
 You may not begin work until you have received your social security number.

 Unauthorized employment is a violation of program status.
 A student in violation of visa guidelines is subject to termination.

-- Before beginning ANY paid or unpaid work off-campus, F-1 students must obtain prior and specific work authorization like CPT or OPT from the Assistant Director, International Student Services and Engagement and USCIS.
-Off-campus employment cannot begin without possession of a CPT-authorized I-20 form.
-Employment start date must be on or after the CPT authorization start date showing on CPT-authorized I-20 form.
+F-1 students may apply to Optional Practical Training (OPT) or Curricular Practical Training (CPT) to engage in off campus work in some circumstances.
+Before beginning any paid or unpaid work off-campus, F-1 students must obtain prior and specific work authorization from the Associate Director, International Student Services and Engagement and USCIS.
+Off-campus employment cannot begin without possession of the proper documents; a CPT authorized I-20 form or the OPT EAD card.

 - J-1 students may remain in the United States for up to 30 days after their exchange program has come to an end.
 You may not work during this period and you cannot depart and reenter the country.